PKizzle/dns/README.md

 ## Examples

 A short "how to use the API" is at the beginning of doc.go (this also will show when you call `godoc codeberg.org/miekg/dns`).
+The cmd/ directory contains a few example programs.

 ## Supported RFCs